 - Bespoke Flange Options

-Custom spindle flanges with a shrink fit to the spindle body allow a reliable and simple integration of our spindle products into your machine design.
-Let us know your spindle stock design, we will take care of the design work and manufacture of the right spindle flange.
+Custom spindle flanges with a shrink fit to the spindle body allow a reliable and straightforward integration of our spindle products into your machine design.
+Let us know your spindle stock design, and we will take care of the design work and manufacture the right spindle flange.

 Operation below resonances at any speed from zero to top speed